minhthuc2502/control-arm-SDL/README.md

 The user-space applications can be built using CMake.
 Some of them have dependencies that you will need to install first: `libevdev-dev libsdl2-dev libudev-dev libboost-dev libmicrohttpd-dev`

+After installing the packages above, if it exists an error not find directory, find directory `libmicrohttpd-dev.so` in your machine and change `include_directories : /usr/lib/x86_64-linux-gnu/` to your directory.

 The easiest way to build it is to move to dev/user and run `cmake . && make`.
 This method allows you to build out of source wherever you want.
 However, in each source directory, a `build.sh` script is provided for the sake of simplicity.